 Based on preliminary information, Ukraine’s Embassy in Iran had announced that the plane suffered engine failure and the crash was not caused by “terrorism.”
 Ukraine’s Deputy Foreign Minister Sergiy Kyslytsya told the United Nations Security Council on Thursday (January 9) that “The circumstances of this catastrophe are still unclear.
 It is now up to the experts to investigate it and to find answers to the question of what caused the crash.”

-Ukraine’s President Volodymyr Zelenskiy, who cut short a state visit to Oman following the incident, called on “everbody, especially when Ukraine is in the middle of an information war, to refrain from manipulations, speculations, conspiracy theories, hasty and categorical judgments evaluations, and unverified theories.”
+Ukraine’s President Volodymyr Zelenskyy, who cut short a state visit to Oman following the incident, called on “everbody, especially when Ukraine is in the middle of an information war, to refrain from manipulations, speculations, conspiracy theories, hasty and categorical judgments evaluations, and unverified theories.”

 Ukraine’s National Council said causes under investigation include a missile strike, terrorism, mid-air collision, or engine explosion.